 These licences or permits may be obtained via the franchisor, or by direct application to the appropriate licensing body (usually local, state or federal government departments).

-There is really only one way to find out if a business is a franchise - ask!
-Search the Franchise Directory component of this website, or, if the business appears to be part of a chain, ask the local store operator, or contact the state or national office.
-You can also review the Franchise Council of Australia Member's List.
+There is really only one way to find out if a business is a franchise – ask!
+If the business appears to be part of a chain, ask the local store operator, or contact the state or national office.
+You can also review the Franchise Council of Australia Member’s List.
 If the name of the franchise you are looking for does not appear here, check with your local FCA office in case they are in the process of applying.
 The Franchise Council recommends that potential franchisees ensure they deal only with members of the Franchise Council.

 Potential franchisees should always ask for proof of membership of the Franchise Council of Australia (FCA), when dealing with franchisors.
 The Franchise Council of Australia is committed to best practice in franchising, and encourages all franchisors to aspire to the highest possible standards of franchising conduct.
 A list of members appears on this site.
 If a franchise system you are interested in does not appear on this list but states they are a member, check with your local FCA office